wannier-developers/wannier90/docs/docs/tutorials/tutorial_18.md

 ## Berry curvature plots {#berry-curvature-plots .unnumbered}

-The Berry curvature $\Omega_{\alpha\beta}({\bf k})$ of the occupied states is defined in Eq.
-(11.18) of the User Guide.
+The Berry curvature $\Omega_{\alpha\beta}({\bf k})$ of the occupied states is defined in this [equation](../../user_guide/postw90/berry#mjx-eqn:eq:ahc)  of the User Guide.
 The following lines in `Fe.win` are used to calculate the energy bands and the Berry curvature (in bohr$^2$) along high-symmetry lines in $k$-space.